Harmonic/laravel-envcoder/readme.md

 * Can be configured to overwrite, merge, or interactively decide how to deal with merge conflicts within your .env
 * Does not require any changes to your project to retrieve .env variables
 * Simply edit your .env files as normal (and encrypt them when you are ready to share)
+* Compare your encrypted .env with the current one and see whats differences

 ## Installation